Skip to Main Content

 Studio & Location Knowledge

-Intimate familiarity with Lima's production service companies (APU Productions, Chita Films), and location logistics from Machu Picchu and the Sacred Valley to Amazon jungle, Pacific coastline, and Andean highland settings.
+Our managers know Lima's shoot service firms well, such as APU Productions and Chita Films.
+They also handle location logistics from Machu Picchu and the Sacred Valley to the Amazon jungle, the Pacific coastline, and Andean highland settings.

 On Location